jiang-junyao/IReNA/README.md

 further elucidate the key mechanisms that regulate cell state transitions, including identifying key transcription factors that regulate cell fate decisions or cell differentiation.
-Most current gene regulatory network (GRN) analysis methods focus on **intra**-module regulations; they select all cell states or single cell states to construct GRNs and **neglect inter**-module regulations.
+Most current gene regulatory network (GRN) analysis methods focus on **intra**-modular regulations; they select all cell states or single cell states to construct GRNs and **neglect inter**-modular regulations.

-IReNA can address this gap by identifying transcription factors (TFs) that regulate other modules and inferring inter-module interactions through hypergeometric tests.
-For instance, if IReNA identifies **TF A** from **module a** significantly activating **module b**, we can infer that TF A may regulate the differentiation of the Progenitor state into the Precursor state.
-In a second case, if IReNA identifies **TF B** from **module c** significantly repressing **module d**, we can infer that TF B represses the differentiation process from the Immature state to the Mature state.
+IReNA can address this gap by identifying transcription factors (TFs) that regulate other modules and inferring inter-modular interactions through hypergeometric tests.
+For instance, if IReNA identifies **TF A** from **module a** significantly activating **module b**, we can infer that TF A may regulate the differentiation of the progenitor state into the precursor state.
+In a second case, if IReNA identifies **TF B** from **module c** significantly repressing **module d**, we can infer that TF B represses the differentiation process from the immature state to the mature state.

 <img src="docs/Readme%20figure/significance.png"
 style="width:80.0%;height:80.0%" />